This is the way to plant (and celebrate 6 years of great adventure)

 June 26, 2011 Voluntourism

-Tree planting was the highlight of SABIT Mountaineer's last weekend's celebration of its 6th Anniversary.
-We chose Caliraya as the site of our activity upon the recommendation of Haribon Foundation.
-They referred us to Mr. Vince Concio of the National Power Corporation - Caliraya Lumot Watershed Team, who coordinated for us with Barangay Captain Nilo dela Torre of Cansuso.
+Tree planting took center stage during the 6th-anniversary celebration of SABIT Mountaineers last weekend.
+Following the recommendation of the Haribon Foundation, we chose Caliraya as our tree-planting site.
+Mr. Vince Concio of the National Power Corporation - Caliraya Lumot Watershed Team facilitated our coordination with Barangay Captain Nilo dela Torre of Cansuso.

 Some of the participants were not prepared for the hike, but I am sure they appreciated the views.

-When we got there, the barangay officials had jackfruits ready for us.
-After resting, we started our short program led by kaSABIT and Cubao Elementary School teacher Elias Bacolot.
+Upon reaching the site, barangay officials welcomed us with ready jackfruits.
+After a brief rest, we commenced our short program led by kaSABIT and Cubao Elementary School teacher Elias Bacolot.

 .